CrayLabs/SmartSim/doc/experiment.rst

 Ensemble Prefixing
 ------------------
-If each of the ensemble members attempt to use the same code to access their respective models in the Orchestrator, the names used to reference data, models, and scripts will be identical, and without the use of SmartSim and SmartRedis helper methods, ensemble members will end up accessing each other's data inadvertently.
+If each of the ensemble members attempt to use the same code to access their respective data in the Orchestrator, the names used to reference data, models, and scripts will be identical, and without the use of SmartSim and SmartRedis helper methods, ensemble members will end up inadvertently accessing or overwriting each other’s data.
 To prevent this situation, the SmartSim ``Ensemble`` object supports key prefixing, which automatically prepends the name of the model to the keys by which it is accessed.
 With